Coalgebraic Infinite Traces and Kleisli Simulations: Systems with Probabilistic Branching

 To cope with the latter challenge, we turn to the \emph{final $F$-sequence} in $\Meas$ that yields a final $F$-coalgebra as its limit.
-Instead of using a sequence like $\top\sqsupseteq\Phi(\top)\sqsupseteq\cdots$ in $\Kl(T)(X,Z)$ (where the largest element $\top$ does not exist anyway), we use a decreasing sequence that goes along the final sequence.
+Instead of using a sequence like $\top\sqsupseteq\Phi(\top)\sqsupseteq\cdots$ in $\Kl(T)(X,Z)$ (where the largest element $\top$ does not exist anyway), we use a decreasing sequence that goes along the final sequence, which is known to yield a final $F$-coalgebra~\cite{schubert09terminalcoalgebras}.
+Once the largest element along the sequence is obtained, we can construct the largest homomorphism from it in a similar manner to~\cite{cirstea10genericinfinite}. \end{minipageparindent} The precise construction is found in the proof of the following proposition.